 Bitcoin futures are a legal contract that allows you to buy or sell bitcoin on a specific date, for a specified amount.
 When a bitcoin futures contract is taken out, the buyer (or seller) commits to buying (or selling) an agreed quantity of bitcoin at an agreed price on a particular date.

 Futures contracts were initially created to shelter traders from price fluctuations that exist in commodity markets.
 However, the availability of a futures contract soon developed past commodities.
 Futures contracts can now be accessed from several asset classes, including cryptocurrencies such as bitcoin.
 Futures are, however, a complex financial contract and may be better suited for experienced traders.

-Follow our step-by-step walkthrough that covers how to short-sell bitcoin via a leveraged trading account.
-Please note that it's important to educate yourself on short selling, leveraged trading and the bitcoin market.
+Follow our step-by-step walkthrough that covers how to short bitcoin via a leveraged trading account.
+Please note that it's important to educate yourself on short-selling, leveraged trading and the bitcoin market.
 New traders are likely to benefit from practising on a demo account before risking capital on a live trading account.

 When shorting bitcoin, traders can use many types of analytical strategies.
 These strategies vary by type of analysis, timeframe and risk appetite.
 However, a key decision for traders starting out is whether to focus on technical or fundamental analysis strategies.
 Some traders utilise a blend of both.

 Traders who follow a strategy based on technical analysis review historical BTC price charts by observing past trends and using technical indicators.
 Moving average indicators help to reduce bitcoin’s volatile price history into a simple trend line.
 Moving averages encapsulate several indicators, but include SMA (simple moving average), MACD (moving average convergence divergence) and Bollinger Bands.
 The MACD is used to decipher the strength and momentum of a trend, while Bollinger Bands help to show if an instrument is overbought or oversold.